 Just because our Classes our marked as public, it doesn’t mean that they are accessible to other modules – in Java 9 public is not as permissive anymore.
 The public access modifier is only totally accessible from within the module in which it resides in.

 We must now explicitly export the packages we want other modules to have access to.
 Not all Classes will be visible to other modules though, only the one’s that are public.
-This is done in a new artifact called module-info.java which must reside in the root of the module itself (source root directory – i.e src/main/java).
+This is done in a new artifact called module-info.java which must reside in the module root directoty itself (i.e if the name of your module is com.mvpjava.app.main then it goes directly under there).

 The module-info.java files allows you to decide which package(s) are exported (exports keyword) and which module(s) are required by your module (requires keyword).
 There are more keywords however those are the only two I’ll cover for this example.